-Equity Price Risk

-Equity price risk Equity price risk is the risk that the fair values of equities change as a result of movements in both the level of equity indices and the value of individual stocks.
+Equity Price Risk Equity price risk is the risk that the fair values of equities change as a result of movements in both the level of equity indices and the value of individual stocks.
 The non-trading equity price risk exposure arises from the Group's investment portfolio.